Basirhat College: History

 Basirhat College was founded in mid-November 1947 on the banks of river Icchamati.
 In 1947, the college was primarily housed in Basirhat Town Hall.
 It later moved to the residence of Khan Bahadur A.F.M.
 Abdur Rahaman in Basirhat.
 Dr. Shyamaprasad Mukherjee laid the foundation stone at the present location of the college.

 Initially, there was one Faculty – Arts (Humanities) with 6 departments.
 Over time, the total number of departments increased to 16 departments.
 Two new departments, - Geography and Education were approved by the University of Calcutta & State Government in 2000 and 2001 respectively.
 Basirhat College runs in three shifts, - morning, day and evening.
 Students come from a variety of local towns and villages.

 Basirhat College offers bachelor's degrees in arts, Science and Commerce.
 It has also built a computer lab and by introducing automation software.

 Departments at Basirhat College

-Departments at Basirhat College include Bengali, History, Political Science, Physics, Mathematics, Economics, Botany, Zoology, Commerce, English, Philosophy, Chemistry, Geography, Physiology, Education, and Sanskrit.
+Departments at Basirhat College include Bengali, Arabic, History, Political Science, Physics, Mathematics, Economics, Botany, Zoology, Commerce, English, Philosophy, Chemistry, Geography, Physiology, Education, and Sanskrit.